 Sheriff Prendergast, a graduate of Clearwater Central Catholic High School, served as Chief of Staff for Governor Rick Scott’s administration from inauguration through the 2011 legislative session and until his appointment as FDVA Executive Director.

 The Sheriff’s civilian education includes a Bachelor of Arts degree with Special Honors and a dual major in Political Science and Sociology from Jacksonville State University, a Master of Arts degree with a major in International Relations and a Certificate in African Studies from the University of Florida, a Master of Public Administration degree with a concentration in Public Management from Troy University, and a Master of Strategic Studies degree from the U.S. Army War College.

-Mike and his wife, Naomi, have two grown children and five grandchildren.
+The Sheriff and his wife, Naomi, have two grown children and five grand-children.
 The Prendergasts’ son and son-in-law are both Operation Enduring Freedom combat veterans.